TharunPR/4Bit-Up-Down-Asynchronous-Reset-Counter-Synthesis/README.md

 **Result:** <br>
 <br>
-The generic netlist has been created, and area, power, and timing reports have been tabulated and generated using Genus.
+&emsp;&emsp;The generic netlist has been created, and area, power, and timing reports have been tabulated and generated using Genus.